event4u-app/data-helpers/starlight/src/content/docs/framework-integration/laravel.md

 php artisan dto:typescript
 ```

-Generates TypeScript interfaces from your DTOs.
+Generates TypeScript interfaces from your Dtos.

 **See also:** [Artisan Commands](/framework-integration/artisan-commands/) - Complete guide to all available Artisan commands